Roman naming conventions: Women's names

 In the earliest period, the binomial nomenclature of praenomen and nomen that developed throughout Italy was shared by both men and women.
 Most praenomina had both masculine and feminine forms, although a number of praenomina common to women were seldom or never used by men.
 Just as men's praenomina, women's names were regularly abbreviated instead of being written in full.
 (A list of women's praenomina can be found at praenomen.)

 For a variety of reasons, women's praenomina became neglected over the course of Roman history, and by the end of the Republic, most women did not have or did not use praenomina.
 They did not disappear entirely, nor were Roman women bereft of personal names; but for most of Roman history women were known chiefly by their nomina or cognomina.
 The first of these reasons is probably that the praenomen itself lost much of its original utility following the adoption of hereditary surnames; the number of praenomina commonly used by both men and women declined throughout Roman history.
 For men, who might hold public office or serve in the military, the praenomen remained an important part of the legal name.
-But, as in other ancient societies, Roman women played little role in public life, so the factors that resulted in the continuation of men's praenomina did not exist for women.
+As Roman women played little role in public life, the factors that resulted in the continuation of men's praenomina did not exist for women.

 Another factor was probably that the praenomen was not usually necessary to distinguish between women within the family.
 Because a Roman woman did not change her nomen when she married, her nomen alone was usually sufficient to distinguish her from every other member of the family.
 As Latin names had distinctive masculine and feminine forms, the nomen was sufficient to distinguish a daughter from both of her parents and all of her brothers.
 Thus, there was no need for a personal name unless there were multiple sisters in the same household.